 My educational background includes an AB with highest honors from Princeton University (Sociology, with a secondary concentration in Architecture), Advanced Research Student in Geography, Peking University and MA and Ph.D in Geography, UC Berkeley.
-In addition to my academic positions, I have held competitive postdoctoral positions at the East-West Center in Honolulu (1990-91) and Yale University’s Center for Agrarian Studies (2005-6), and editorial positions with Urban Morphology, Eurasian Geography and Economics, The Geographical Review and Historical Geography.
+In addition to my academic positions, I have held competitive postdoctoral positions at the East-West Center in Honolulu (1990-91) and Yale University’s Center for Agrarian Studies (2005-6), and editorial positions with Cities, Urban Design International, Urban Morphology, Eurasian Geography and Economics, The Geographical Review and Historical Geography.
 I’m currently an associate editor for Cities.
 I’ve funded my field research on urban transformation and morphology in China, Japan and the U.S. through grants and fellowships from a variety of funding agencies such as Fulbright, the National Academy of Sciences, the Henry Luce Foundation, the Chinese Academy of Sciences and the Japan Society for the Promotion of Science.
 Field research and on-the-ground experience is central to my work.
 Over the past thirty years I have carried out fieldwork-based research in eighteen different cities in China, Japan and the U.S. (China: Beijing, Shanghai, Xiamen, Guangzhou, Kunming, Xining, Urumqi, Lanzhou, Höhhot, Dalian, Harbin, Chongqing, and Wuhan; Japan: Nagoya, Toyokawa; U.S.: Princeton, Oakland, Cupertino).
-In addition to articles in scholarly journals, I’ve published two books – Beyond the Great Wall (1996, Stanford University Press) which chronicles the historical development of cities in China’s frontier regions, The Chinese City (2013, Routledge Press, with co-author Weiping Wu), and the completely-revised 2nd edition of The Chinese City (2013, Routledge Press, with co-author Weiping Wu).
+In addition to articles in scholarly journals, I’ve published three books – Beyond the Great Wall (1996, Stanford University Press) which chronicles the historical development of cities in China’s frontier regions, The Chinese City (2013, Routledge Press, with co-author Weiping Wu), and the completely-revised 2nd edition of The Chinese City (2021, Routledge Press, with co-author Weiping Wu).